 Filox-R™ filters for iron, manganese and hydrogen sulfide removal.
-Advanced high-performance units featuring Fleck 2510 Control, Vortech advanced design mineral tank, and Filox-R™ — the best iron/manganese/hydrogen sulfide treatment medium on the market.
+Advanced high-performance units featuring Fleck control valves, Vortech advanced design mineral tanks, and Filox-R™ — the best iron/manganese/hydrogen sulfide treatment medium on the market.

 Manganese Dioxide Content: Filox-R™ is a superior performer because of its very high manganese dioxide content.
 Manganese dioxide is the active ingredient of all leading iron/manganese reduction systems.
 Filox-R™ consists of 75% to 85% manganese dioxide.
 By contrast, Manganese Greensand is 3% and Birm is 1% manganese dioxide.
 The high manganese dioxide content produces a much more active and energetic medium — and a much more effective product.

 Service Flow Rate: Because of its superior performance potential, Filox supports a significantly higher service flow rate per bed size and can therefore be used in smaller filters than Birm or Greensand.
 In fact, an 8" diameter Filox filter actually exceeds the service flow capacity of a 10" diameter Birm or Greensand filter.